telerik/ajax-docs/controls/spreadstreamprocessing/overview.md

 # Overview

->**RadSpreadStreamProcessing** is part of the **Telerik Document Processing** libraries.
+>note **RadSpreadStreamProcessing** is part of the **Telerik Document Processing** libraries.
 The full documentation for this component is available at [http://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamsprocessing](http://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview).

 **RadSpreadStreamProcessing** is a library that allows you create big spreadsheet documents and export them to the most common file formats with a great performance and minimal resources.